nigelnindo/ma3route-server-example/README.md

 ## Todo

 - Avoid storing duplicate traffic updates, either by enforcing unique constraints on the database, or making use of API offsets, or both.
+- Add support for GET with `:id` to fetch specific traffic update.

 ## Testing